yubol-bobo/AI-in-One-Interview-Handbook/README.md

         - Cost function, sigmoid function, cross entropy
     - Support Vector Machines
         - Formulation: SVMs seek a hyperplane that maximally separates classes with the greatest margin.
 For linearly separable data, the optimization problem is: $\min _{w, b} \frac{1}{2}\|w\|^2 \quad \text { s.t. } y_i\left(w^T x_i+b\right) \geq 1, \quad \forall i$.
+        - Soft Margin: For non-separable data, slack variables are introduced to allow misclassifications, leading to a trade-off between margin size and classification error.
+        - Kernel Trick: For nonlinear classification, kernel functions (e.g., Gaussian, polynomial) implicitly map input data to a higher-dimensional space where linear separation is feasible.
+        - Dual Formulation: The Lagrange dual formulation and application of Karush-Kuhn-Tucker (KKT) conditions are central to SVM theory, providing insights into support vectors and decision boundaries.
+        - The optimization is convex, ensuring global optimum, but can be computationally challenging for large datasets.

     - Naive Bayes
+        - Foundational Principle: Based on Bayes' theorem: $P(C \mid x)=\frac{P(x \mid C) P(C)}{P(x)}$, Naive Bayes assumes conditional independence among features given the class label.
+        - Varients
+            - Gaussian Naive Bayes: Assumes the continuous features follow a normal distribution.
+            - Multinomial/Bernoulli Naive Bayes: Commonly used in text classification where feature counts or binary representations are natural.
+        - Why naive?
+The term "naive" in Naive Bayes refers to the algorithm's assumption that all features (predictor variables) used for classification are mutually independent given the class label.
+This assumption is considered "naive" because, in real-world scenarios, features often exhibit some degree of dependency, and assuming independence can be an oversimplification of the true underlying relationships.
+Despite the “naive” assumption being seldom true in practice, the method often performs well due to its simplicity and effectiveness in high-dimensional settings.

     - Linear discriminant analysis (LDA)
+        - Concept & Assumptions: LDA models class conditional densities as multivariate Gaussians with equal covariance matrices for all classes.
+Under this assumption, the discriminant function is linear in the features: $\delta_k(x)=x^T \Sigma^{-1} \mu_k-\frac{1}{2} \mu_k^T \Sigma^{-1} \mu_k+\log \pi_k$.
+Here, $\mu_k$ is the mean vector, $\Sigma$ the common covariance matrix, and $\pi_k$ the prior probability of class $k$.

 - Decision Trees
     - Logits